KEY FACTS

 - There is not a single management protocol in place for the Kokoda tourism industry.

-- The overall decline in trekker numbers as a result of the management system put in place by Environment-DFAT officials in PNG has resulted in an estimated loss of $20 million (K50 million) in tourism revenue for PNG; a loss of 70,000 working days for PNG guides and carriers; and a loss of $580,000 (K1.5 million) for campsite owners along the trail.
+- The overall decline in trekker numbers as a result of the management system put in place by Environment officials in the DFAT Kokoda Initiative has resulted in an estimated loss of some $20 million (K50 million) in tourism revenue for PNG; a loss of 70,000 working days for PNG guides and carriers; and a loss of $580,000 (K1.5 million) for campsite owners along the trail.

 Kokoda Trail Military Heritage Factors

-It is also worthy of note that Environment-DFAT have failed to develop a single interpretive memorial along the Kokoda Trail since they assumed responsibility for it 15 years ago.
+- It is also worthy of note that Environment-DFAT have failed to develop a single interpretive memorial at any battlesite along the Kokoda Trail since they assumed responsibility for it 15 years ago.

-In early 2021 the Minister for Veterans Affairs accepted a Network Kokoda proposal to develop a Master Heritage Plan after Prime Minister Scott Morrison (who trekked across it in 2010) intervened.
-The Minister then announced a $10 million (K26 million) allocation to commemorate the 80th anniversary of the end of the war in PNG.
+- In early 2021 the Minister for Veterans Affairs accepted a Network Kokoda proposal to develop a Military Heritage Master Plan after Prime Minister Scott Morrison (who trekked across it in 2010) intervened – the DVA Minister then announced a $10 million (K26 million) allocation to commemorate the 80th anniversary of the end of the war in PNG.

 Lest We Forget indeed!